On the uniqueness of solutions to quadratic BSDEs with non-convex generators and unbounded terminal conditions: the certain exponential moment case: Some known results on quadratic BSDEs with unbounded terminal values

-The following proposition collects some main results posed in \cite{Delbaen 2011,Delbaen 2015} and \cite{Fan-Hu-Tang 2020} on existence and uniqueness of the unbounded solution of quadratic BSDEs when the terminal value has a certain exponential moment.
+The following proposition collects some results posed in \cite{Delbaen2011,Delbaen2015,Fan-Hu-Tang2020} on existence and uniqueness for the unbounded solution of a quadratic BSDE when the terminal value has a certain exponential moment.
+Note that the uniqueness in the following conclusion requires the generator $g$ to be convex, or even strongly convex. \begin{proposition} Suppose that the terminal value $\xi$ satisfying